 Why it matters to YOUR CAT

-Cats like sunshine and smelling different scents, and they need exercise, too.
+Cats enjoy sunshine and Fresh Air, and they need exercise, too.

 Fortunately there are many ways they can enjoy these things without putting them at risk.
 Almost 40 percent of suburban or urban cat owners (and a much larger proportion of rural owners) allow their cats to roam outside unsupervised some of the time.
 Unfortunately, those cats can easily become lost, or worse, injured or killed by cars, predators, and disease.

 Keeping cats indoors, allowing them only supervised, leashed outdoor access or providing an outdoor cat enclosure (catio), helps to keep them safe while still allowing them access to sunshine and fresh air.

 There's plenty of exercise options for indoor kitties!
 Play with your kitty with a laser pointer, cat toy or ball.
 Playtime promotes a cat’s physical and mental health and you'll be amazed at how playtime builds an incredible bond.
 Provide scratching posts, cat trees, and shelves where kitty can climb, perch and rest.
 Your kitty will thank you.

 Cat overpopulation is an issue, too.